ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <a name="requirements"></a>
 ## Requirements

 * **Msprime:** The Python library [msprime](https://tskit.dev/msprime/docs/stable/intro.html) ([Kelleher et al. 2016](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842)) will be required for all simulations.
-The library can be installed with pip for Python 3, using the following commands:
+The library can be installed with pip for Python, using the following commands:

 		module purge
 		module load Python/3.8.2-GCCcore-9.3.0